-Carskiey, a private estate rental, including the Mull of Kintyre, lies on the west coast of Scotland and comprises of Carskiey House and Shore Cottage.
+Carskiey, a private estate rental, including the Mull of Kintyre, lies on the west coast of Scotland and comprises of Carskiey House, Shore Cottage and The Artist's Studio.

 How would you describe Highland Lodge in a nutshell?

 Highland Lodge is a design-led country estate and the first in Scotland to have that focus.
 So you won’t find any tartan or stags heads, but rather a simplistic, somewhat Scandi-influenced aesthetic within an old building on the edge of Aberfeldy.
 We’ve gone for high-end interiors and a non-bling design — we like to say that Highland Lodge is extremely luxurious and comfortable without being ostentatious.